Song Joong-ki’s ‘Battleship Island’ Might Make It To Cannes Film Festival

 Film director Ryoo Seung-wan said that the movie has to undergo another round of fine-tuning.

-According to a report by Inquisitr, the movie involves lot of computer generated imagery and will be released by June.
+According to a report by Inquisitr, the movie involves a lot of computer generated imagery and will be released by June.

 “Battleship Island was hard to shoot.
 The experience was painful.,” director Ryoo Seung-wan said.

-The Hallyu trio, meanwhile, are happy that the filming is complete and can’t wait for its release in June.
+The Hallyu trio, meanwhile, is happy that the filming is complete and can’t wait for its release in June.

 Actor So Ji-sub said that he can’t wait to see the movie.
 “There were some dangerous shooting scenes, which were quite challenging to do.
 It was also emotionally taxing.
 I am truly glad that we managed to finish the movie on time.
 I am happy,” he said.